 Mad River Woolery is a full service fiber processing mini mill.
 Our brand new equipment is manufactured by Belfast Mini Mills, in Prince Edward Island, Canada.
 We can handle your raw fiber from washing through yarn and every step in between.
 We process all wool types, fine wools such as Merino, Cormo and Rambouillet to courser wools such as Icelandic Lopi, alpaca, llama, mohair and angora bunny.
-Sorry, we do not process pet hair.
+Sorry, we do not process pet hair or CVM.

 The carder is considered the heart of the mill.
 If washing, drying, picking, conditioning and fiber separating have been done well the fiber will literally glide through the carder to create beautiful roving, batts or bumps.
 The carder will also blend fibers thoroughly, drop any additional vegetable matter and short fibers.
 If you are a handspinner or felter you may choose to have roving or bumps made from your fiber, otherwise, let’s move onto spinning.